A Nonlinear Variant of Ball's Inequality: Introduction

 The most immediate question in the theory of linear Brascamp--Lieb inequalities is of course that of finding the necessary and sufficient conditions for BL(\txtbf{L},\txtbf{p}) to be finite.
 We begin with the observation that, by an elementary scaling argument, the following is a necessary condition for finiteness:

-It was first proved by Barthe, later reproved by Carlen, Lieb, and Loss in \cite{carlen2004sharp}, that this condition together with a spanning condition on the surjections $L_j$ forms a necessary and sufficient condition for finiteness in the rank-one case, i.e. when $n_j=1$ for all $j\in\{1,...,m\}$ \cite{revbras}.
-Another important and related question is that of finding necessary and sufficient conditions for the extremisability of Brascamp--Lieb inequalities, and to find a characterisation of the extremisers should they exist.
-As we shall discuss later on, if a Brascamp--Lieb inequality admits an extremiser, then it must admit a gaussian extremiser, a result that is related to the following theorem due to Lieb. \begin{thm}[Lieb's Theorem \cite{Lieb}] Given any Brascamp--Lieb datum $(\txtbf{L},\txtbf{p})$, the set of centred gaussians $\mathcal{G}$,
+It was first proven by Barthe, later reproven by Carlen, Lieb, and Loss in \cite{carlen2004sharp}, that this condition together with a spanning condition on the surjections $L_j$ forms a necessary and sufficient condition for finiteness in the rank-one case, i.e. when $n_j=1$ for all $j\in\{1,...,m\}$ \cite{revbras}.
+The necessary and sufficient conditions for the general case were later established by Bennett, Carbery, Christ, and Tao in two papers via two different methods \cite{bennett2005finite, bcct}, although, in \cite{bcct}, by studying extensively the role of gaussians in the problem, they also obtain additional information about the extremisability of Brascamp--Lieb inequalities.
+As we shall discuss later on, it can be shown that if a Brascamp--Lieb inequality admits an extremiser, then it must admit a gaussian extremiser, a result that is related to the following theorem due to Lieb. \begin{thm}[Lieb's Theorem \cite{lieb1990gaussian}] Given any Brascamp--Lieb datum $(\txtbf{L},\txtbf{p})$, the set of centred gaussians $\mathcal{G}$,

 exhausts the associated Brascamp--Lieb inequality, that is to say $\sup_{\txtbf{G}\in \mathcal{G}}\BL(\txtbf{L},\txtbf{p};\txtbf{G})=\BL(\txtbf{L},\txtbf{p})$. \end{thm} For the remainder of this paper we shall assume that all gaussians are centred.
-Only needing to test on gaussians makes the problem of establishing whether or not BL($\txtbf{L}$,$\txtbf{p}$) is finite significantly more tractable, and based upon this result, necessary and sufficient conditions for finiteness were proved by Bennett, Carbery, Christ, and Tao in \cite{bcct}.
-They also establish necessary and sufficient conditions for both gaussian-extremisability and for when such a gaussian extremiser is unique up to rescaling.
+Theorem \ref{lieb} is a very deep and powerful result, since it often allows one to impose without loss of generality that the functions being considered are gaussians, thereby gaining a great deal of structural information.
+Indeed, it is using this result that necessary and sufficient conditions for both the finiteness and extremisability of Brascamp--Lieb inequalities were proven by Bennett, Carbery, Christ, and Tao in \cite{bcct}.
+Moreover, in the same paper they establish necessary and sufficient conditions for when such a gaussian extremiser is unique, up to certain translation and scaling invariances we shall soon define.
 Before we give a statement of their theorem, we shall need to state some preliminary definitions. \begin{dfn} Let $(\txtbf{L},\txtbf{p})$ be a Brascamp--Lieb datum.
 We say that the datum $(\txtbf{L},\txtbf{p})$ is \emph{feasible} if it satisfies the scaling condition (\ref{eq:scal}), and that for all subspaces $V\leq\mathbb{R}^n$,